Lindsey Graham hit with bipartisan blowback after calling on Russians to assassinate Putin: ‘Exceptionally bad idea’

 Other members of Congress swiftly criticized Graham’s tweets as reckless, including members of his own party.

-Republican Sen. Ted Cruz of Texas said, “This is an exceptionally bad idea.”
+Sen. Ted Cruz (R-Tex.) said, “This is an exceptionally bad idea.”
 Sanctions and boycotts of Russian oil and gas are solutions, along with military aid for the Ukrainians, Cruz said.

 “But we should not be calling for the assassination of heads of state,” he added.